Eva Granados

-Eva Maria Granados Galiano (born 6 January 1975) is a Spanish politician serving as Secretary of State for International Cooperation since 2023 and as senator representing the Parliament of Catalonia since 2021.
+Eva Maria Granados Galiano (born 6 January 1975) is a Spanish politician serving as secretary of state for international cooperation and ex officio president of the Spanish Agency for International Development Cooperation (AECID) since 2023.

 A member of the Socialists' Party of Catalonia, before entering in national politics in 2021, she had a very active role in regional politics, being a member of the Parliament of Catalonia from 2010 to 2023 and spokesperson for her party in the same regional parliament from 2015 to 2021.

 In October 2021, the Catalan parliament appointed her as senator and, in the Senate, she served as spokesperson of the Spanish Socialist Workers' Party from 2021 to 2023.
 In December 2023, foreign minister José Manuel Albares appointed her as Secretary of State for International Cooperation.

 Biography

 She has studied Political Science and Administration at the University of Barcelona, a Master in Public Management at ESADE and is an expert in the labor market and social dialogue at the Complutense University of Madrid in collaboration with the Julián Besteiro School of UGT.
 She has been linked to the University of Barcelona in the field of research and Human Rights and to information and encouragement of young people in the Student Information and Services Center of Catalonia (CISEC).

 She is a member of the patronage of the Rafael Campalans Foundation, dedicated to the dissemination of democratic socialist thought.